 Collapse sinkholes are a very dangerous type of sinkhole.
 They will form suddenly into a subsurface cavity or cave.
 They will form in areas with limestone bedrock and clay sediments.
 When you have a collapse sinkhole a large cavity will form underneath the surface and continue to get larger and larger until the surface can’t support the weight on top and then it will collapse and cause a large sinkhole.

 Because these sinkholes form suddenly and often without warning, they can result in devastating consequences for homeowners.

 Solution sinkholes happen gradually.
 They will appear in sandy sediments overtop of limestone bedrock.
 Solution sinkholes start to form when it gradually unfills cracks and voids underneath bedrock by the sandy sediments.
 When groundwater flows is can wash away sediments in the bedrock.
 It will grow larger and larger in size as ground subsidence occurs.

 These sinkholes can appear in a variety of different forms.
 The image to the right shows how different solution sinkholes look depending on their age and where they formed.

 Subsidence sinkholes are similar to solution sinkholes, except that the soluble bedrock is covered by a thick layer of soil.
-When the surface water infiltrates and dissolves cavities where the bedrock is more weak, the overlying sediment gradually moves downward into the expanding cavity.
+When the surface water infiltrates and dissolves cavities where the bedrock is weaker, the overlying sediment gradually moves downward into the expanding cavity.

 These subsidence sinkholes form more gradually, which means that the signs of this kind of sinkhole may be easier to spot than collapse sinkholes.
 If you suspect that you may have a sinkhole, contact us right away.